German P.

 ING

-• The Master Control Room is ING's command center, ensuring all systems and controlling global data processing.
+• The Master Control Room is ING's command center and ensures and controls all systems and global data processing.

-• German is responsible for timely resolution of infrastructure incidents, problems, and interactions in SQL Server, Windows Server, and Sybase ASE.
-He also developed reports (HPSC-DWH source) to provide insight into the SOS team's performance and built a time-tracking application in Excel/Access/VBA.
+• German is responsible for the proper and timely resolution and handling of infrastructure incidents, problems and interactions in the areas of SQL Server, Windows Server and Sybase ASE.
+In addition, he developed various reports (HPSC DWH source) that provide insight into the performance of the SOS team, and he developed and implemented a time management application in Excel/Access/VBA.

-• Department: Master Control Room, Senior Operational Support Officer.
+• Department: Master Control Room, Lead Operational Support Officer.

 Mar 2014 - Jul 2014